Kiruthika04-dev/Road-Accident-Analysis/README.md

 - Include real-time data from traffic APIs
 - Integrate with external weather data sources
 - Build a prediction model for accident severity

-## 📎 Citation
-If using or referencing this work, please credit:
-`Kiruthika Suresh, National College of Ireland (2024)`